 - HC: -21.1%

 - CO: -11.0%

-A more recent study was conducted with several buses and engines (Murtonen et al. 2009).
-In most cases RME reduced all other regulated emissions except NOx.
-The most significant reductions were seen with PM emissions, reductions varied between 17 to 51%.
-However with one engine PM emissions increased with RME.
+In a more recent study by Murtonen et al. (2009) with several buses and engines, in most cases RME reduced all other regulated emissions except NOx.
+The PM emissions reduced by 17 to 51%%, except for one engine that showed an increased PM emissions with RME.
 At the same time the NOx emissions increased by 6-14% with RME.
-Sato et al. (2012) observed increase in NOx emissions with FAME, as well.
+In the IEA-AMF Task 38, Sato et al. (2012) and Mizushima and Takada (2014) observed increase in NOx emissions with FAME, as well.

-Capability of FAME esters to reduce particulate matter emission is believed to be due to the presence of oxygen in FAME (McCormick et al. 2001, Durbin et al. 2002, Grimaldi et al. 2001, 2002).
-FAME reduces the soot portion of particulate matter, but increases soluble organic fraction (SOF).
-FAME results in so called "wet" particles and in some cases, this can lead to higher PM emissions with FAME than with diesel fuel, e.g. at partial loads or at cold temperatures (Akasa et al. 1997, McGill et al. 2003).
+Capability of FAME esters to reduce the PM emission is believed to be due to the presence of oxygen in FAME (McCormick et al. 2001, Durbin et al. 2002, Grimaldi et al. 2001, 2002).
+FAME reduces the soot portion of PM, but increases soluble organic fraction (SOF).
+FAME results in so called "wet" particles and in some cases, this can lead to higher PM emissions with FAME than with diesel fuel, e.g. at partial loads or at cold temperatures (Akasa et al. 1997, IEA-AMF Task 13 McGill et al. 2003).